markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 git branch <branch-name>

 ```
 This Git command creates a new branch with your `<branch-name>` which creates a version of the current active branch.
 Once changes are committed onto the new branch, the branches will no longer be in sync with each other since their commit histories will diverge.
 This is how we make a new version of the active branch.
-We can only make a version or "fork" from the active branch so it is a good practice to use the `git branch` command to verify the active branch before creating a new branch.
+We can only make a version from the active branch so it is a good practice to use the `git branch` command to verify the active branch before creating a new branch.
 ```
 git checkout <branch-name>
 ```